mdfleming3/mdfleming3.github.io/_drafts/the-smart-way-to-find-content-ideas-for-your-blog.md

 It has been said that many great authors and musicians keep a pen and paper next to their bed, because they get some of their best ideas while they are dreaming.
 The key takeaway here is that you will never know when a great idea or a great content idea will arrive.
 As a recommendation for life, always have a way for documenting these moments of brilliance before they vaporize.

 For tracking content, I prefer to use [Google Sheets](https://www.google.com/sheets/about/ "Google Sheets"), because it is free and has all the functionality of Excel.
 Additionally, since it is web-based, you can access it from your computer or cell phone (with the Google Sheets mobile app).
 As such, keeping a spreadsheet with the content's title, category, and description will go a long way for building a repository of ideas.

+Have any questions on how to apply the S.M.A.R.T. way to find content ideas?
+[Let’s Connect](https://www.linkedin.com/in/markdfleming/).